-cash relating to a drug arrest, without any involvement by federal officials.
+210 Confiscated Assets Fund Generally, local governments will receive resources in this fund by the following three alternatives: Fines imposed in Superior Court Forfeitures of property and cash from Superior Court Forfeitures of property and cash in confiscations involving federal officials Fines Imposed in Superior Court - O.C.G.A. § 15-21-100 is the enabling legislation that requires local governments to impose a penalty of 50% of the original fine for a conviction for certain drug-related offenses.
+O.C.G.A. § 15-21-101 limits the expenditure of these penalties to drug abuse treatment and education programs related to controlled substances and marijuana.
+Any of these resources remaining at year-end should be reported as restricted net assets.
+Forfeitures of property and cash from Superior Court - O.C.G.A. § 16-13-49 authorizes the forfeitures of property and cash relating to a drug arrest, without any involvement by federal officials.
 The use of these resources is limited to supplement the county district attorney's office, for supplementing any official law enforcement purpose and other limited uses.
-Any of these resources remaining at year-ellu should be reported as restricted her assets.
-Forfeitures of property and cash in confiscations involving federal officials - Federal forfeiture law are set forth at 18 U.S.C.
-8 881 18 U.S.C.
-8 981 and 18 U.S.C.
-8 1616.
-This law allows but does not require the sharing of these assets with local governments.
+Any of these resources remaining at year-end should be reported as restricted net assets.
+Forfeitures of property and cash in confiscations involving federal officials - Federal forfeiture law are set forth at 18 U.S.C. § 981 and 18 U.S.C. § 1616.
+This law allows, but does not require the sharing of these assets with local governments.
 Federal administrative rules govern how the governments may spend these assets.
 Generally, they are limited to various law enforcement activities.
 As a result, any of these resources remaining at year-end should be reported as restricted net assets.
 212 County drug abuse treatment & education fund Special revenue fund to account for funds collected pursuant to (O.C.G.A.
 15-21-100) and restricted expenditures pursuant to (O.C.G.A.
-15-21-101) and 15-21-101 (h) 1 and 2) Additionally activities of Drug Court Divisions certified by the Indicial Council of Georgia pursuant to (O.C.G.A.
+15-21-101 (b) 1 and 2).
+Additionally, activities of Drug Court Divisions certified by the Judicial Council of Georgia pursuant to (O.C.G.A.
 15-1-15) shall be accounted for in this fund.
 As a result, any of these resources remaining at year-end should be reported as restricted net assets.
-215 Emergency 911 Telephone Fund O.C.G.A. § 48-5-133 authorizes governments to impose a monthly "911" charge upon each exchange access facility charges is restricted, any net assets remaining at year-end should be reported as restricted net assets.
+213 Local Governments' Share of Opioid Settlement Payments Accounts for all Opioid Settlement Payment Funds received by the local government (e.g., through the National Distributor Settlement and the Janssen/J&J Settlement.)
+This Special Revenue Fund is reserved exclusively for the accounting of such settlement funds.
+215 Emergency 911 Telephone Fund O.C.G.A. § 48-5-133 authorizes governments to impose a monthly "911" charge upon each exchange access facility subscribed to by specific telephone subscribers.
+O.C.G.A. § 48-5-134 limits the use of these charges to installation, maintenance, service, and network charges of a wireless service supplier and other related costs.
+Since the use of these charges is restricted, any net assets remaining at year-end should be reported as restricted net assets.
 220 Grant Fund(s) In most instances, local governments will not report net assets in these funds as most revenue is recognized when the government incurs the expenditure (i.e., revenues = expenditures = zero equity).
 However, if the government reports net assets in this fund, they must classify them as restricted or unrestricted.
-With most categorical grants, the grantor (e.g., any net assets should be restricted. non-categorical grant and reports n me gerenment patterpates in a non-categorieat grant and reports net assets, nonnany it reports these assets as unrestreet.
-235 Transportation special district local option sales and use tax Accounts for the collection of the discretionary portion of the TSPLOST proceeds and expenditures for transportation projects that are not capital projects.
-Any net assets remaining at year-end should be reported as restricted net assets. fund 25% discretionary
+With most categorical grants, the grantor (e.g., the State of Georgia or the Federal government) limits the use of these resources to specific purposes.
+In these cases, any net assets should be restricted.
+If the government participates in a non-categorical grant and reports net assets, normally it reports these assets as unrestricted.